DavidChan0519/tensorflow/tensorflow/compiler/plugin/poplar/docs/tutorial.rst

         print(result)

-The script has now gone from calling *basic_graph* directly, to feeding it as the graph input to *xla.compile*, which takes the graph along with the corresponding placeholders as input.
-It is noted that at line *28*, placeholders are being fed to *xla.compile* whose dimensions have been defined on the CPU in lines *14* through *16*, but the actual values of these tensors are not defined until the *session.run* at line 33. i.e., the *dimensions* of the placeholders are the critical component to *xla.compile* so that the graph can be parsed correctly at compile time.
+The script has now gone from calling *basic_graph* directly, to feeding it as the graph input to *ipu.ipu_compiler.compile*, which takes the graph along with the corresponding placeholders as input.
+It is noted that at line *28*, placeholders are being fed to *ipu.ipu_compiler.compile* whose dimensions have been defined on the CPU in lines *14* through *16*, but the actual values of these tensors are not defined until the *session.run* at line 33. i.e., the *dimensions* of the placeholders are the critical component to *ipu.ipu_compiler.compile* so that the graph can be parsed correctly at compile time.

-Given that this graph and the one given in the previous section are the same, it is apparent that *xla.compile* is not required to perform the desired sum.
+Given that this graph and the one given in the previous section are the same, it is apparent that *ipu.ipu_compiler.compile* is not required to perform the desired sum.
 That said, if

 ::